flutter/news_toolkit/docs/docs/project_configuration/api_deployment.md

 :::note

-If you are using an android emulator, you must set `https://10.0.2.2:8080` as the `_baseURl` instead of `http://localhost:8080`.
+If you are using an android emulator, you must set `https://10.0.2.2:8080` as the `baseUrl` instead of `http://localhost:8080`.

 :::

-Create a new `ApiClient` class which extends `FlutterNewsExampleApiClient` and set the `_baseURl` field to your new API URL.
+Create a new `ApiClient` class which extends `FlutterNewsExampleApiClient` and set the `baseUrl` field to your new API URL.
 Additionally, override any `FlutterNewsExampleApiClient` methods which diverge from your API request schema, and implement them to handle the request appropriately.

 Finally, edit the `main_flavor.dart` file for every app flavor you want receiving data from your deployed API.
 Remove the assignment of `apiClient` to `FlutterNewsExampleApiClient.localhost` and assign `apiClient` to an instance of your new API client: